hallpaz/3dsystems20/docs/assignment2.md

 ##### Setting the scene parameters

 We used the same parameters of the tutorial to configure the rasterization settings and the mesh renderer, including the shader (Phong Shader).
-We also kept the position of the light source